 Recruitment for mobility of phD students and staff is conducted continuously until the financial resources are exhausted.
 The recruitment starts on 8st March 2021.

-Before applying please read: Rules for implementation and financing the mobility
+Before applying please read: Rules regarding implementation and financing of the mobility.

 Phd Students (documents):